sudhasoragavi2021/sudha-restassured-test/README.md

-This is demo project to implement rest api testing using the below libraries.
+This is a project to implement rest api testing using the below libraries.

 Tools/Framework/Libraries/dependencies